milanvarady/CHashTable/specification.md

 ## Data persistence

-The hash table can be saved and loaded int a `.txt` file.
+The hash table can be saved and loaded into a `.txt` file.

 **File format**
 ```